encoredev/encore/docs/quick-start.md

 Let's put our mark on this API and make our first code change.

 🥐 Head back to your code editor and look at the `hello.go` file again.
-If you can't come up a creative change yourself, why not simply change the "Hello" message to a more sassy "Howdy"?
+If you can't come up with a creative change yourself, why not simply change the "Hello" message to a more sassy "Howdy"?

 🥐 Once you've made your change, save the file.